CatalystCode/corpus-to-graph-pipeline/README.md

 | Element           | Description                           |
 | ----------------- | ------------------------------------- |
 |Public Repository | External repository that supplies new documents every day
 |Trigger Web Job    | Scheduled to run daily and trigger a flow
 |Query Web Job      | Queries for new document IDs (latest)
 |Parser Web Job     | Divides documents into sentences and entities
 |Scoring Web Job    | Scores sentences and relations
-|External API       | API (url) that enables entity extraction and scoring
+|External API       | API (URL) that enables entity extraction and scoring
 |Graph Data         | Database to store documents, sentences and relations

 # Web Jobs